-Student Loan Forgiveness: What’s Getting Fixed?
+Student loan forgiveness: What’s getting fixed?

 Forgiveness through PSLF has been notoriously difficult to attain because of complex rules about the type of loans and repayment plans allowed.
 Plenty of technicalities have disqualified payments from counting toward the 120 needed for discharge.
 And then there’s the paperwork: 10 years’ worth of employment certification.

-As a result of the red tape, only about 1% of the nearly 400,000 borrowers who have applied have ever had loans forgiven through PSLF, according to federal student aid data.
+As a result of the red tape, only about 1 percent of the nearly 400,000 borrowers who have applied have ever had loans forgiven through PSLF, according to federal student aid data.

+When the PSLF program was created, total student debt was around $550 billion, Seth Frotman, executive director of the Student Borrower Protection Center, said.

 The department has pursued quick fixes before, like combining employment eligibility forms with the application and temporarily expanding eligibility for select borrowers.
 But the Department of Education acknowledged in a June 2021 memo that those efforts haven’t been enough to curb “confusion and frustration.”